Asymptotic Normality for Multivariate Random Forest Estimators: Heuristics and Simulations

 Replacing the inequality with an approximation, we have $\E L = (\log s) \E(I \mid X_1 = x_1)$.
 All of this shows that the covariance term is bounded by

+\begin{remark} Taken loosely, this heuristic says that the random forest estimator $\RF$, considered as a function on the domain $\X$, is asymptotically Gaussian with covariance process $(\log^4 s) \cdot M(x, \bar x)$.
+We stress that this is \emph{not} implied by our theoretical results, as there we kept the number $q$ of test points fixed. \end{remark}

 Towards a useful heuristic, we will consider a bound on the correlation instead of the covariance.
-In our notation, the result of (Athey and Wager) lower bounds $M(x, x)$ (and $M(\bar x, \bar x)$) in their proof, while we upper bound $M(x, \bar x)$.
+In our notation, the result of \cite{crf} lower bounds $M(x, x)$ (and $M(\bar x, \bar x)$), while our paper provides an \emph{upper} bound on $M(x, \bar x)$.
 Ignoring the logarithmic terms, we have